hackforla/website/README.md

 > Hack for LA's website: https://www.hackforla.org

-Please refer to the [wiki](https://github.com/hackforla/website/wiki) to learn more about joining the team.
+Please refer to the [wiki](https://github.com/hackforla/website/wiki) to learn more about the following areas.
-You will find the following information on the wiki.
 1. Project Definition
 2. Joining the Team
 3. Tools by Role